 Just as he used metaphors to express complex ideas in understandable ways, so people in all walks of life use them to make things simpler.
 Preachers put stories in their sermons.
 Scientists talk about the Milky Way, the Big Bang, black holes, string theory and wormholes.
 In the world of history and politics, we have such metaphors as the Dark Ages, the Iron Curtain, New Deal and New Frontier.
 In economics there is talk about price bubbles, hiring freezes, fiscal cliffs, skyrocketing stocks, mountains of debt and overheated economies.
 Most truth, it seems, really is won by metaphor.

 I happened to be in the midst of a book called I Never Metaphor I Didn't Like by Mardy Grothe when I was asked to speak at a graveside memorial service for my father-in-law last month.
 Bob had made it clear he did not want a funeral or any formal marking of his passing.
 So instead of a minister, I was asked to speak.
 What would I say that would be meaningful to those who knew him?
 I finally decided to just say it with metaphors.
-I read a metaphors from Grothe's book that seemed to apply to Bob, then add my own comments and invite comments from those gathered at the northwestern Ohio cemetery.
+I read a few metaphors from Grothe's book that seemed to apply to Bob, then added my own comments and invited comments from those gathered at the northwestern Ohio cemetery.
 Somehow it worked.

 One of the metaphors I read was from actor Danny Kaye: "Life is a great big canvas, and you should throw all the paint on it you can."
 Bob Savage certainly threw a lot of paint on his canvas, as did C.S.
 Lewis.